mardub1635/in-the-navy/index.md

 yes you hack on every screens

 Where can you find pleasure, search the world for treasure/find power, be a superuser
-- Learn science technology?/ Learn shell and technology
+- Learn science technology?/ Learn prompt and technology
 - Where can you begin to make your dreams all come true
-- On the land or on the sea?/by command rather than gui
+- On the land or on the sea?/by command rather than gui?
-- Where can you learn to fly, play in sports and skin dive/where can you make programs, locate folder, f//read source file change move delete
+- Where can you learn to fly, play in sports and skin dive/where can you make programs change move delete files
-- Study oceanography?/forget to use cd!
+- Study oceanography?/in just one letter or three?
 - Sign off for the big band or sit in the grandstand/search the doc via "man" , shave like Richard stallman
-- When your team and others meet
+- When your team and others meet/ When others keep double click?
 - In the navy/in the shell script
 - Yes, you can sail the seven seas/ path absolute or relative?//yes you can hack everyones'screens
 - In the navy/in the shell script
 - Yes, you can put your mind at ease/be careful it's case sensitive!
 - In the navy/in the shell script
-- Come on now, people, make a stand/ come on now people  command
+- Come on now, people, make a stand/ come on now people use command
-- In the navy, in the navy
+- In the navy, in the navy/in the shell script, in the shell script
-- Can't you see we need a hand/
+- Can't you see we need a hand/ Don't put space in your filenames
-- In the navy
+- In the navy/in the shell script
-- Come on, protect the motherland
+- Come on, protect the motherland/ or put space in the right place!
-- In the navy
+- In the navy /
-- Come on and join your fellow man
+- Come on and join your fellow man /  But how to change directory?
 - In the navy
-- Come on people and make a stand
+- Come on people and make a stand / Oh wait I type DIR or CD!
 - In the navy, in the navy, in the navy, oh
 - They want you, they want you
 - They want you as a new recruit
-- If you like adventure, don't you wait to enter
+- If you like adventure, don't you wait to enter / count with wc don't forget the dash -c
-- The recruiting office fast
+- The recruiting office fast / That will count your characters
-- Don't you hesitate, there is no need to wait
+- Don't you hesitate, there is no need to wait / But if I were you, I'd add dash -w
-- They're signing up new seamen fast
+- They're signing up new seamen fast / and count both words and letters
 - Maybe you are too young to join up today
 - But don't you worry 'bout a thing
 - For I'm sure there will be always a good navy